LaunchCode-Education-Archived/skills-back-end-csharp/assignments/techjobs-oo/README.md

 ### The Model

 The largest amount of new code is in the Model.
-Open up the `Models/` folder and you'll see several classes, some of which you'll work with directly, and some which you won't.
+Open up the `Models/` folder and you'll see several classes, some of which you'll work with directly, and some of which you won't.

 #### The Job Class